mysociety/alaveteli/docs/installing/vagrant.md

             1234
             $ kill -2 1234

-Alternatively, you can stop down the whole VM without deleting it with the command <code>vagrant&nbsp;halt</code>
+Alternatively, you can shut down the whole VM without deleting it with the command <code>vagrant&nbsp;halt</code>
 on the host command line.
 To start it up again, go to step 2, above &mdash; it won't take so long this time, because the files are already in place.